helloworlddan/icecli/README.md

 # Change output format to CSV and filter for only ETA to your destination override
 $ icecli trip -d "Berlin Hbf (tief)" -o csv -f "ARRIVING"
 ```
+## Installation
+Grab the appropriate archive from the releases section of this repo, extract it, move the included binary somewhere on your $PATH and make it executable.